svirgilgood/ninox/README.md

 develop and validate ontologies and RDF data models with git hooks.

-First, it provides a deterministic formatter by downloading and wrapping `rdf-toolkit` to provide a consistent code style and order to turtle files.
+First, it provides a deterministic formatter by downloading and wrapping [`rdf-toolkit`](https://github.com/edmcouncil/rdf-toolkit) to provide a consistent code style and order to turtle files.

+Second, it provides SHACL shapes that can validate an ontology in owl syntax.
+This provides an opinionated style enforcement for ontologies.
+For example, all classes and properties must have `skos:prefLabel` and classes must be title cased, and properties must be lower cased.

-Second, it provides a query harness to allow for automated tests to ensure the quality of the ontology.
+Third, it provides a query harness to allow for automated tests to ensure the quality of the ontology.
 A provided query `undefined_terms.rq`, searches for any term that is referenced or used but doesn't have a class definition.

-Third, it provides an OWL inference engine that can be used to create tests data to prove the consistency of the ontology.
+Fourth, it provides an OWL inference engine that can be used to create tests data to prove the consistency of the ontology.

-Fourth, these functions can be called individually, but they are also conveniently wrapped in a pre-commit hook.
+Fifth, these functions can be called individually, but they are also conveniently wrapped in a pre-commit hook.

 ## Installation